 But choose your battles carefully.
 What seems like heaven for your fellow humans, might be hell for you.
 And the other way around.
 Make your life easy, don’t make it harder than it has to be.

 For me, I’m still struggling with this.
 As you can see it’s past midnight and my brain made me get up and write this.
 There is no such thing as magic, but there is desire, will, motivation, inspiration, and everything that makes me… me.

 5. Focus!
 On your strong beliefs, on something!

 I’m still learning to say “no” to people, to things that do not aid me in my goals.
 And I do feel guilty for it.
 But I shouldn’t.
 I’m the youngest I’ll ever be, and time it’s not running in my favour.

 Spend time with the people that do matter, that make my life better.
 And in reverse, if I want to be part of someone else’s life I always try to bring value to their life.
 Otherwise it’ a waste on both sides.

 I am sick of going into that pit of despair full of worrying and anger, which never solves anything.
 And whenever I catch myself going back on that lane, I stop that thought and think about something else.
 Something I can control, change, enjoy, and benefit from.

 That’s the word.
 Benefit from your actions, time, and the people you surround yourself with.
 After all, happy and healthy relationships are the ones that make all the difference at the end.

 Find that thing that makes you stare at the ceiling at night, and then smile.
 Probably you’ve found something worth living for.
 Have strong beliefs and stand for them.

 Sorry, that’s it.
 End of story.
+You need to find your list of beliefs now.
 No magic pill for happiness.
 Yet.